-THERMAL IMAGING IS USED ON EVERY INSPECTION
+THERMAL IMAGING FREE WITH EVERY INSPECTION

-Rim Joists in Basement Need Insulation
+Rim Joists in Basement Need Insulating from the Summer Heat

-Forced Air Register
+Forced Air Register blowing nice and Hot!

-Thermal Images are useful in the detection of:
+Thermal Images are useful in the detection of…

-- Water infiltration; Plumbing leaks, Roof and penetrations (roof leaks located with recent rain fall within 24~48 hours)
+- Water infiltration; Plumbing leaks, Roof and penetrations (roof leaks located with recent rainfall within 24~48 hours)

-- Cold air infiltration around windows, doors and floors
+- Cold air infiltration around windows, doors, and floors

 - Excessive moisture in building materials

 - Stud / Joist / Beam / Rafter placement and structure

 - Hotspots in; electrical drops, panels, breakers, switches and wire connections